-- 16.2.1 A report is going to Cabinet in February 2022 which seeks approval of a 5-year capital programme for the HRA of £351.441m consisting of existing and new schemes which include expenditure associated with the GLA grant funded programme. - 16.2.2 Together with regeneration, improving existing council properties is a key focus of the Council's HRA capital programme, i.e. ensuring that the existing stock is maintained to a decent standard; this is demonstrated by the allocation of £113.104m to these home improvement works between 2022/23 and 2026/27.
+- 16.2.1 On 25 January 2023, Cabinet approved a 5-year capital programme for the HRA of £501.634m consisting of existing and new schemes which include expenditure associated with the GLA grant funded affordable housing programme. - 16.2.2 Together with regeneration, improving existing council properties and ensuring the safety or tenants and leaseholders is a key focus of the Council's HRA capital programme, i.e. ensuring that the existing stock is maintained to a decent standard and health and safety requirements are met; this is demonstrated by the allocation of £121.046m to these home improvement works between 2023/24 and 2027/28.